 This group lived together for three years prior to the study.
 The three males were preferred associates (i.e., they frequently exhibited affiliative behaviors including allogrooming, sleeping together, etc.).
 While the two females did not have preferred associates, it could be said the five cats cohabitated peacefully.
 The environment included multiple opportunities for hiding and climbing, and each domestic cat had a positive association with their caretakers prior to the study.
 There was a history of exposure to enrichments, including exposure to wand toys.
 None of the domestic cats had previous experience with the foraging bag or tube with prey enrichments used in this study.

 The three enrichments used in this study (wand toy, foraging bags, and tube with prey) were designed as part of an animal behavior research study through Loop Abroad and Lory Park Animal and Owl Sanctuary.
-The wand toy and foraging bag enrichments were designed by Katie Gomez and the tube with prey enrichment was designed by Melissa Craven.
+The wand toy and foraging bag enrichments were designed by Skylar Gomez and the tube with prey enrichment was designed by Melissa Craven.
 Each enrichment was introduced to the cats’ spaces, and the cats were allowed to investigate at will, except for the wand toy, which was manipulated by a human.
 The cats’ caretakers were present for the duration of each enrichment.

 The enrichments were introduced to Lory Park’s resident black-footed cats in November 2020 and the interactions recorded by Kara Heynis and Tasch Sibilski.
-Similar enrichments were then introduced to the group of cohabitating domestic cats in December 2020, the interactions recorded, and both black-footed cat and domestic cat footage was analyzed by Katie Gomez.
+Similar enrichments were then introduced to the group of cohabitating domestic cats in December 2020, the interactions recorded, and both black-footed cat and domestic cat footage was analyzed by Skylar Gomez.

 Miley readily interacted with the wand toy, both visually tracking and chasing after it.
 She most often used a front paw to pull the colorful prey toward her mouth rather than pouncing.
 She would try to walk away with the prey, and when it inevitably bounced back, she immediately went after it again.
 Her ears were front facing while watching the toy and held flat to the side like airplane wings while actively interacting with it.